rorygleeson/AirWatch/README.md

 Here you will find the details regarding the AirWatch sensors, so you can build your own and contribute to the AirWatch project.

 Version 1 of AirWatch supports 2 communication protocols.
 AirWatch WiFi uses your home WiFi network.
-If you have access to the public TTN network (see here) then AirWatch LoRa version is suitable.
+If you have access to the public TTN network [See here](https://www.thethingsnetwork.org/map) then AirWatch LoRa version is suitable.